vgavro/samsung-mdc/README.md

   For multiple targets commands will be running async, so result order may differ.

-Arguments:
+  TARGET may be:

-  TARGET  DISPLAY_ID@IP[:PORT] (default port: 1515) (example:
+  DISPLAY_ID@IP[:PORT] (default port: 1515, example: 0@192.168.0.10:1515)
-          1@192.168.0.10:1515) or FILENAME with target list
+  FILENAME with target list (separated by newline)

+  For serial port connection:
+  DISPLAY_ID@PORT_NAME for Windows (example: 1@COM1)
+  DISPLAY_ID@PORT_PATH (example: 1@/dev/ttyUSB0)

+  We're trying to make autodetection of connection mode by port name, but you may want to use --mode option.

 Options:
   -v, --verbose
+  -m, --mode [auto|tcp|serial]  default: auto
-  --timeout FLOAT          read/write/connect timeout in seconds (default: 3)
+  -t, --timeout FLOAT           read/write/connect timeout in seconds
-                           (connect can be overrided with separate option)
+                                (default: 5) (connect can be overrided with separate option)

   --connect-timeout FLOAT
   -h, --help                    Show this message and exit.

 ```
 ### Commands: